ibm-cloud-docs/solution-tutorials/sql-database.md

    ```
    {: pre}

-2. Go to [GeoNames](http://www.geonames.org/) and download and extract the file [cities1000.zip](https://download.geonames.org/export/dump/cities1000.zip){: external}.
+2. Go to [GeoNames](http://www.geonames.org/){: external} and download and extract the file [cities1000.zip](https://download.geonames.org/export/dump/cities1000.zip){: external}.
 It holds information about cities with a population of more than 1000.
 You are going to use it as data set.

 ## Provision the SQL Database
 {: #sql-database-2}